-lesions Frauke Beyer1,2
+Frauke Beyer1,2

 Laurenz Lammer2

 Markus Loeffler4,5

+Steffi Riedel-Heller5,6

+Stéphanie Debette1

-Steffi Riedel-Heller5,6Arno Villringer2,7
+Arno Villringer2,7

 A. Veronica Witte2,3,7

-Affiliations:

-Population Health Research Center, University of Bordeaux, Inserm, UMR 1219, Bordeaux, France 2 Department of Neurology, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig 3 CRC 1052 “Obesity Mechanisms”, Subproject A1, University of Leipzig 4 Institute for Medical Informatics, Statistics and Epidemiology; University of Leipzig 5 Leipzig Research Centre for Civilisation Diseases (LIFE), Leipzig 6 Institute of Social Medicine, Occupational Health and Public Health, University of Leipzig , Leipzig 7 Day Clinic for Cognitive Neurology, University Hospital Leipzig, University of Leipzig
+1 Bordeaux Population Health Research Center, University of Bordeaux, Inserm, UMR 1219, Bordeaux, France 2 Department of Neurology, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig 3 CRC 1052 “Obesity Mechanisms”, Subproject A1, University of Leipzig 4 Institute for Medical Informatics, Statistics and Epidemiology; University of Leipzig 5 Leipzig Research Centre for Civilisation Diseases (LIFE), Leipzig 6 Institute of Social Medicine, Occupational Health and Public Health, University of Leipzig , Leipzig 7 Day Clinic for Cognitive Neurology, University Hospital Leipzig, University of Leipzig

 Abstract

+Introduction

-lcerebral small vessel disease (cSVD is a major brain pathology contributing to cognitive decline and dementia.
-Vascular risk factors have been associated with imaging markers of cSVD such as white matter lesions, yet longitudinal studies have not comprehensively assessed these effects for abdominal obesity or reported sex/gender-specific effects.In this pre-registered analysis of a longitudinal population-based neuroimaging cohort, we aim to fill this gap by providing a comprehensive analysis of the association of blood pressure on the progression of white matter lesions in sex/gender-stratified analyses.
-We will also investigate the link of white matter lesion progression and cognitive performance.
-Further, we will explore the contribution of baseline abdominal obesity to white matter lesion progression and explore whether the vascular risk factors are associated with specific locations of white matter lesions. associated with specific .
+White matter hyperintensities (WMH) reflect cerebral small vessel disease (cSVD) a major brain pathology contributing to cognitive decline and dementia.
+Vascular risk factors including higher diastolic blood pressure (DBP) have been associated with the progression of WMH yet longitudinal studies have not comprehensively assessed these effects for abdominal obesity or reported sex/gender-specific effects.

+Methods

+In this pre-registered analysis of a longitudinal population-based neuroimaging cohort, we investigated the association of baseline DBP and waist-to-hip ratio with WMH progression in linear mixed models.
+We also examined the relationship of WMH progression and executive and global cognitive function.
+We conducted gender interaction and stratified analyses.

+Results

+We included data from 596 individuals (44.1 % females, mean age = 63.2 years) with two MRI scans over approximately 6 years.
+We did not find a significant association of baseline DBP with WMH progression.
+WMH progression significantly predicted global cognitive decline but not decline in executive function.
+In exploratory analyses, increases in DBP as well as baseline and increase in systolic blood pressure were associated with WMH progression, confined to frontal periventricular regions.
+There was no association of WHR nor any gender-specific associations with WMH progression.

+Conclusion

+Adequate BP control might contribute to limit WMH progression and negative effects on global cognitive function in the middle-aged to older population for men and women.

 Introduction